eCook Meal

 BUTTERY Ostrich

 Return the pan to a medium-high heat with a drizzle of oil.
 Pat the Ostrich dry with paper towel.
 When hot, sear the ostrich until browned, 2-3 minutes per side (for medium-rare).
-In the final 1-2 minutes, baste with a knob of butter and the rosemary sprigs.
+In the final 1-2 minutes, baste with a knob of butter and the Rosemary sprigs.
 Remove from the pan, reserving any pan juices, and set aside to rest for 5 minutes before slicing and seasoning.

 SIDE PIECE

 In a salad bowl, combine the lemon juice, a drizzle of olive oil, a sweetener, and seasoning.
-Toss through the rinsed green leaves, the plumped Peas, the drained pickled peppers, and ½ the toasted Almonds.
+Toss through the rinsed green leaves, the plumped peas, the drained pickled peppers, and ½ the toasted Almonds.

 DINNER IS SERVED